microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Microsoft.Graph.Identity.Governance.md

 Update the navigation property roleInfo in privilegedRoleAssignmentRequests

 ### [Update-MgPrivilegedRoleAssignmentRequestRoleInfoSetting](Update-MgPrivilegedRoleAssignmentRequestRoleInfoSetting.md)
-Update the role settings for the given role setting.
+Update the navigation property settings in privilegedRoleAssignmentRequests
-A privilegedRoleSettings object will be returned.

 ### [Update-MgPrivilegedRoleAssignmentRequestRoleInfoSummary](Update-MgPrivilegedRoleAssignmentRequestRoleInfoSummary.md)
 Update the navigation property summary in privilegedRoleAssignmentRequests